giusguerrini/xwterm/README.md

   keyboards don't have "Tilde" nor "Backquote" keys...
 - Improve clipboard management.
 "Copy" only selects a range marked by the mouse, "Paste" does not work.
 Also, "Copy as rich text" and rectangular selection would be useful.
-- Add management of alternate chracter set (see "G0/G1" character set selection sequences).
+- Add management of alternate character set (see "G0/G1" character set selection sequences).
 - Add history buffer (and scroll bar, of course).
 - Responsiveness.